moss-workspace/moss-marketing-site/README.md

 To start the local server run:

-`bundle exec jekyll serve --livereload`
+`bundle exec jekyll serve --baseurl ''`

-Note: `--livereload` is optional, but convenient.
+Adding `--baseurl ''` will serve the site from `localhost:4000` instead of serving from the baseurl set in forestry (or _config.yml)